The Best Diesel SUV Options in 2020

 4.1 out of 5 by KBB experts; 3.0 out of 5 by consumers on Edmunds (32 reviews)

 5 stars NHTSA

-It’s not surprising that this vehicle gets equally good gas mileage, as its General Motors sister Equinox above — so for highway commuters, there are actually two good options here.
+It’s not surprising that this vehicle gets equally good gas mileage, as its General Motors sister Equinox above.
+And like the Equinox, the 2020 GMC Terrain also lacks a diesel option.
 However, the higher price tag might be a deterrent for budget-conscious buyers.
 GMC vehicles are considered to be one step above the Chevrolet option in terms of luxury, hence the extra charge.

 29 combined, 26 city/33 highway MPG

 4.1 out of 5 by KBB experts; 3.4 out of 5 by consumers on Edmunds (9 reviews)

 For those looking for something just a little bit more than the German luxury SUVs have to offer, there’s the Jaguar F-Pace.
 The diesel version is not all that far from the F-Pace’s $44,600 starting price.
 You’ll also like the fact that a rearview camera, sunroof and forward collision mitigation are all standard in 2019, and several driver assistance features are now available even on lower trim levels.
 Like others on this list, the 2020 Jaguar F-Pace doesn’t have a diesel option.